Back to Blog

 Both residential proxies and VPNs use residential IP addresses to route your traffic and hide the original IP.
 The most notable difference is that proxy servers are simple intermediaries that don't encrypt your data as effectively, and some types won't even conceal that they are proxies.

-Although detection rates (and CAPTCHAs or IP blocks that might follow) are similar, using residential VPNs is easier.
+Although detection rates (and CAPTCHAs or IP blocks that might follow) are similar, using residential IP VPNs is easier.
 Compared to VPNs, residential proxies can be a headache to set up for ordinary use, since all you get is a list of IP addresses that you need to make use of yourself.

 Residential proxies are more often used by professionals for complex tasks, such as large-scale web scraping or other business use cases.
 Residential VPNs are a more user-friendly alternative that will ensure device-wide protection out of the box.